RaduTek/YTMusicDL/README.md

 * `library_playlists` - Download each playlist on the Playlists tab on the Library page
 * `liked_songs` - Download your liked songs playlist

+Most of the time you will be using `library_songs` as it includes liked songs and all available songs from albums added to your library.

 ## Download options